SaaS Analytics: Leveraging Google Analytics For A SaaS StartUp

 We recommend selecting Universal Analytics – It supports Custom Dimensions.

-To better understand how you can leverage Google Analytics for a SaaS startup, we shall take Dave McClure’s help and will consider his AARRR model:
+To better understand the benefits of using Google Analytics for startups and how you can leverage it, we shall take Dave McClure’s help and will consider his AARRR model:

 Based on our experiences with various SaaS companies, we have come up with a model that focuses on retaining paid-subscription customers and will help you expand your client base through referrals.